oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

       User       Application        Service Worker                   Resource               Authorization
                                                                       server                   server

-#### Security Considerations
+#### Implementation Guidelines

 * The service worker MUST initiate the OAuth 2.0 Authorization Code grant with PKCE itself.
 * The service worker MUST intercept the authorization code when the *authorization server* redirects to the application.
-This makes this architecture completely safe from token or session leaks in case of XSS.
 * The service worker implementation MUST then initiate the token request itself.
 * The service worker MUST not transmit tokens, authorization codes or PKCE secrets (e.g. code verifier) to the frontend application.
-* The service worker MUST block /token or /authorize calls initiating from the frontend application in order to avoid any front-end side-channel for getting credentials: the only way of starting the authorization flow is through the service worker.
+* The service worker MUST block authorization requests and token requests initiating from the frontend application in order to avoid any front-end side-channel for getting credentials: the only way of starting the authorization flow is through the service worker.
 This protects against re-authorization from XSS-injected code.

+#### Security Considerations

+A successful XSS attack on an application using this Service Worker pattern would be unable to exfiltrate existing tokens stored by the application.

+However, an XSS attack would still result in the attacker being able to initiate a new OAuth flow, and/or unregister the Service Worker.

+### Security Considerations

+To limit the risk of token exfiltration:

+* The authorization server SHOULD restrict access tokens to strictly needed resources, to avoid escalating the scope of the attack.
+* To avoid information disclosure from ID Tokens, the authorization server SHOULD NOT include any ID token claims that aren't used by the frontend.
+* Refresh tokens should be used in accordance with the guidance in {{refresh_tokens}}.

 Authorization Code Flow {#authorization_code_flow}